6accOnThe6locc/bhop_cs16/README.md

 # Counter-Strike 1.6 - BunnyHop
-This is a pretty simple script.
+This is a very simple script.

 # Warning
 Does not work for all versions of cs 1.6.